jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 green: make it pass
 ===================

-I change the test to make the values on the right match the result and the test passes
+I make the values match the values in the terminal and the test passes

 .. code-block:: python